Pied-à-terre: Netherlands

 In Amsterdam, a house must be above a certain rental value to be classified as a pied-à-terre.
 If the owner of such a house lets their children live in it, then all children should be registered in that municipality.
 In addition to students, politicians and many television personalities own pieds-à-terre in Amsterdam while they live elsewhere.

-Many ministers and deputees own pieds-à-terre in The Hague although remain registered in their own municipality.
+Many ministers and deputies own pieds-à-terre in The Hague while remaining registered in their own municipality.